Phantasiae-git/Phantasiae-git/README.md

-# Hi there 👋, I'm [Your Name]!
+# Hi there 👋, I'm Phanta!

-🔭 I’m currently working on [project name]
+🔭 I’m currently working on my personal website, and 42 Transcendence
-🌱 I’m currently learning [technology/language]
+🌱 I’m currently learning React and Puppeteer
-👯 I’m looking to collaborate on [open-source projects]
+👯 I’m looking to collaborate on innovative, ambitious projects
-🤔 I’m looking for help with [something you're stuck on]
-💬 Ask me about [your expertise]
-📫 How to reach me: [email/twitter/LinkedIn]
-😄 Pronouns: [your pronouns]
-⚡ Fun fact: [something interesting]

 ## 📊 GitHub Stats